 One of these most popular choices of wood is shavings, they’re probably the cheapest option and are available in either loose or bagged.
 While loose shavings are cheaper, bagged shavings are often less dusty.
 Shavings can also be purchased in a range of sizes from small shavings to much larger ones although the smaller shavings tend to be more comfortable.

 Made from compresses, kiln-dried wood, pellets are highly absorbent.
-They’re usually also sterilised so have a very low amount of bacteria.
+They’re usually also sterilized so have a very low amount of bacteria.
 Pellets are very similar to wood shavings except for the fact that they’re compressed into pellets which makes them easy to store.

 One drawback with pellets though is that they not recommended for colder climates.
 This is because after laying the bedding you need to wet the pellets so that they can expand and soften up, in colder climates this isn’t possible because the water can freeze before this process happens.

-As its name suggests sawdust is generally very dusty so although it can be (and is widely) used for bedding it can irritate your horse, especially if they have a respiratory condition.
-On the other hand sawdust is relatively inexpensive and can easily be stored.
+As its name suggests sawdust is generally very dusty so although it can be (and is) widely used for bedding it can irritate your horse, especially if they have a respiratory condition.
+On the other hand, sawdust is relatively inexpensive and can easily be stored.

 Not an obvious choice paper shavings can be a good option if you don’t want to use wood and are worried about your horse eating the straw.
-It’s available in bales or bags paper, is dust free and extremely absorbent.
+It’s available in bales or bags paper, is dust-free and extremely absorbent.
 One of the downsides of paper though is that although it can be very soft and comfortable while it’s clean, when it’s soiled it can start to clump together and then offers very little comfort.
 It also needs to be changed regularly because of this.

-If somebody says horse bedding to you chances are the first thing you’ll think of it straw, after all straw has been used for horse bedding for almost as long as we’ve been keeping horse for!!
+If somebody says horse bedding to you chances are the first thing you’ll think of it straw, after all, straw has been used for horse bedding for almost as long as we’ve been keeping horses for!!
 Straw isn’t as absorbent as wood or paper and will need to be cleaned more thoroughly.
 Wheat is the most common type of straw bedding but both barley and oats can be used too.